 As a PoE managed switch, FS S1600-48T4S comes with 48 10/100/1000Base-T RJ45 Ethernet ports, 1 console port and 4 10G SFP+ slots, which ensure high speed and precise transmission without delay.
 This 48 port switch can automatically identify the compatibility with IEEE 802.3af or IEEE 802.3at standards of connected devices and and then supply power for those devices.
 It also simplifies the network deployment in remote areas without power outlets and makes it easy to use APs, IP cameras, VoIP phones and other PoE-enabled network equipment with PoE technology.
 In addition, this 48 port gigabit switch can be mounted in a rack, on a wall, or on desktop, which can meet different install requirements.

-FS S3800-48T4S managed 48 port switch has 48 10/100/1000Base-T ports with 4 10G SFP+ uplinks that is designed for small or medium businesses, labs and schools.
-It supports multiple configuration modes to make it easy for network management.
-In other words, this 48 port switch comes with two separate supplies: single power and dual power versions that can be used as alternatives and selected in accordance with different demands.
-FS S3800-48T4S 48 port switch adopts high performance and low power processor to provide full speed forwarding and line-dormant capacity.
+FS S3900-48T4S managed 48 port switch has 48 10/100/1000Base-T ports with 4 10G SFP+ uplinks that is designed for small or medium businesses, labs and schools.
+It is designed with an advanced feature set that bring high availability, comprehensive security, robust multicast control, and advance QoS to the network edge, while maintaining simple management.
+Supporting supports physical stack up to six units, FS S3800-48T4S 48 port switch adopts high performance and low power processor to provide full speed forwarding and line-dormant capacity.

 It is not easy to choose the best 48 port switches for your small business from the abundance of available Ethernet switches on the market.
 This article provides a guide for 48 port switch selection and recommends 48 port switches for different requirements: PoE and non-PoE managed switch.
 Each kind of 48 port switch has its own characteristics and functions when applied to relevant situations and environments.
 For 48 port switch, FS could always be a good choice.